UW-Hydro/rasmlib/allplot/readme.txt

 in each of the 6 directories(plot_mosi_cru, plot_surface_moisture, plot_swq_summer,
 plot_surface_energy, plot_surface_tem, plot_tem_cru), there is shell script
 named shellplot*.sh.
 The input data and output directory of the figure are provided here.
+"erap, figp, rasm2, rasm1, rasm3" are the variables for that information

 please notice, the variables:'rasm1', 'rasm2', 'rasm3', and 'erap' stand for the data used corresponding to the 1st, 2nd, 3rd and the last subplots in the figure.
+The ERA and CRU data are only two dimensions but the rasm data are 3 dimensions with one more time-dimension. please see the data used in these scripts as example. variable 'figp' is the output directory of the figure

-And please don't make the output directory of cru-plots the same with non-cru plots because the output name of the figure file are the same so some figures will be overwrited.
+And please do NOT make the output directory of cru-plots the same with non-cru plots because the output name of the figure file are the same so some figures will be overwrited.